jylisadoney/intro-excel/8-advanced.md

 # Conditional formatting

-`Conditional formatting` in Excel lets you format, highlight, or display data that meet certain criteria.
+`Conditional formatting` in Excel lets you:

-You can:
 * Format cells based on their values
 * Format cells that contain certain information
 * Format top or bottom values